Menu

 When I bought the Cape Bridgewater Holiday Camp in 1988, I imagined finally realising my lifelong dream.
 Instead, within weeks, I was met with a deafening silence that was anything but accidental.
 Customers and suppliers informed me they were unable to reach me.
 Calls rang unanswered, lines mysteriously went dead, and critical faxes vanished without a trace.
 What should have blossomed into a flourishing hospitality business became a daily nightmare fuelled by corporate negligence.

-Back in the 1990s, business was not conducted over the internet, and mobile phones had not yet surfaced.
-Had such luxuries existed, the losses suffered by twenty-one Australian small business operators might have been avoided.
+Back in the 1990s, business was not conducted online, and mobile phones had not yet emerged.
+Had such technologies existed, the losses suffered by twenty‑one Australian small business operators might have been avoided.

-As we pressed on in our fight, it became painfully clear: this was not simply about phones.
-It was about power — a corrupt corporation determined to protect its interests at any cost, and institutions complicit in their wrongdoing, willing to turn a blind eye.
-What started as a straightforward request — that our phone services operate at a reasonable standard — had devolved into an epic struggle for justice against insurmountable odds.
+As we pressed on, it became painfully clear: this was not simply about phones.
+It was about power — a corporation determined to protect its interests at any cost, and institutions complicit in their wrongdoing.
+What began as a straightforward request for a functioning telephone service devolved into an epic struggle for justice against insurmountable odds.

 Dreams Betrayed

 Owning the Cape Bridgewater Holiday Camp should have been the fulfilment of a cherished childhood dream.
 I envisioned laughter echoing through the halls, families gathering for holidays, and the satisfaction of building something enduring in the hospitality industry.
-Instead, almost from the first week, I was confronted with a sinister silence — phones rang without connecting, customers found themselves thwarted by deadlines or recorded messages claiming the number was not connected.
+Instead, almost from the first week, I was confronted with a sinister silence — phones rang without connecting, and customers were met with dead lines or recorded messages claiming the number was not in service.

 The Farce of Arbitration

-The arbitrator, a mere puppet in this corrupt game, ignored the core issues of my claim, no matter how persistently I brought them to light.
+The arbitrator ignored the core issues of my claim, no matter how persistently I raised them.
 Regulators stood idly by, impotent in the face of corporate malfeasance, while ministers who had once promised support turned their backs upon assuming power.
 It became alarmingly clear that the arbitration was not a quest for fairness — it was a deliberate attempt to silence dissent.

 Telstra approached me as if I were a common criminal, wielding every tactic to delay, confuse, and exhaust me.
 What should have been a straightforward assessment of proven faults spiralled into a costly, protracted ordeal.
 The very system established to deliver justice had transformed into a theatre of injustice, where rules were bent, evidence was tampered with, and accountability was brutally erased.

-What emerged was not merely a breakdown of telecommunications but a profound erosion of trust in the very institutions meant to safeguard citizens.
-This arbitration was not just a farce; it revealed a darker truth: unchecked corporate power, shielded by the complacency of government, has the capacity to turn ordinary lives into battlegrounds, shrouded in treachery and deceit.
+What emerged was not merely a breakdown of telecommunications but a profound erosion of trust in the institutions meant to safeguard citizens.
+This arbitration was not just a farce; it revealed a darker truth: unchecked corporate power, shielded by government complacency, has the capacity to turn ordinary lives into battlegrounds, shrouded in treachery and deceit.